Uvacoder/startpage-dashy-dashboard/docs/management.md

 You can check the resource usage for your running Docker containers with `docker stats` or `docker stats [container-id]`.
 For more info, see the [Stats Documentation](https://docs.docker.com/engine/reference/commandline/stats/).
 There's also [cAdvisor](https://github.com/google/cadvisor), a useful web app for viewing and analyzing resource usage and performance of all your running containers.

 #### Management Apps
-You can also view logs, resource usage and other info as well as manage your entire Docker workflow in third-party Docker management apps.
-For example [Portainer](https://github.com/portainer/portainer) an all-in-one open source management web UI  for Docker and Kubernetes, or [LazyDocker](https://github.com/jesseduffield/lazydocker) a terminal UI for Docker container management and monitoring.
+You can also view logs, resource usage and other info as well as manage your entire Docker workflow in third-party Docker Management apps.
+For example [Portainer](https://github.com/portainer/portainer) an all-in-one open source Management web UI  for Docker and Kubernetes, or [LazyDocker](https://github.com/jesseduffield/lazydocker) a terminal UI for Docker container Management and monitoring.

 #### Advanced Logging and Monitoring
 Docker supports using [Prometheus](https://prometheus.io/) to collect logs, which can then be visualized using a platform like [Grafana](https://grafana.com/).
 For more info, see [this guide](https://docs.docker.com/config/daemon/prometheus/).
 If you need to route your logs to a remote syslog, then consider using [logspout](https://github.com/gliderlabs/logspout).
 For enterprise-grade instances, there are managed services, that make monitoring container logs and metrics very easy, such as [Sematext](https://sematext.com/blog/docker-container-monitoring-with-sematext/) with [Logagent](https://github.com/sematext/logagent-js).